3 dead 4 critical after shooting in Beverly Crest neighborhood

 Three of the victims were shot while inside a car and four others were shot standing outside a home.

+Police said the initial call came in as an "assault with a deadly weapon."

-It was reported that multiple gunshot wound victims were transported to UCLA Medical Center.
+It was reported that two of the surviving gunshot wound victims drove themselves to a medical center and were then transported by paramedics to a trauma care hospital and the other two were transported by paramedics directly to UCLA Medical Center.
+All four are reported to be in critical condition.

 Further details are pending per LAPD official reports.
 Look for updates as information comes in.